Best Gfo Media For Reef Tank Phosphate Removal

 I have recently experienced an issue with cyano, the red algae, growing quite quickly inside my tank.
 I discovered that it was happening due to the high levels of phosphate that were present in the water.

-This was when I discovered the importance of using the correct amount of GFO to maintain an aquarium that is healthy.
+This was when I discovered the importance of using the correct amount of GFO to maintain a healthy aquarium.
 To compound the issue by examining the conditions of the water I discovered that the levels of nitrates were also high.
 This led to the speedy cyano-growth within the tank.

 While GFO for reef tanks can be a great start in getting rid of the problems that come up with cyano, I soon realized that it’s not enough by itself.
-If you encounter similar issues in your tank, you should remove as many green algae as you are able to.
+If you encounter similar issues in your tank, you should remove as many green algae as you can.

 Increase the frequency of water changes, and then start creating your own RO/DI water to mix your salt, Spectrapure is an excellent choice for that.
 Improve the flow in your tank’s reef in stagnant spots, and also through the sump.
 It also reduces the amount of water that is fed to it.